alokrk04/Local-AI-Agnet-RAG/README.md

-That is an setup!
-Building a RAG system completely locally with `llama3.2` and `mxbai-embed-large` is a fantastic way to keep your data private and avoid API costs.
-Plus, your implementation with the automatic ChromaDB initialization in `vector.py` makes it super clean.

 ---

 # 🍕 Local Pizza Restaurant AI Agent (RAG)

 A fully local, private, and free-to-run AI agent built with **Python**, **LangChain**, and **Ollama**.
 This agent uses **Retrieval-Augmented Generation (RAG)** to act as an expert on a pizza restaurant, answering user questions based on a local dataset of customer reviews stored in a **ChromaDB** vector database.

+This is an setup!
+Building a RAG system completely locally with `llama3.2` and `mxbai-embed-large` is a fantastic way to keep your data private and avoid API costs.
+Plus, your implementation with the automatic ChromaDB initialization in `vector.py` makes it super clean.

 ## 🌟 Features
 * **100% Local & Free:** No data leaves your machine.
 No OpenAI or Anthropic API keys required.